Jonathan

 Jonathan Egid - Biography

 Before starting at King’s, I worked as a tutor in a Greek language school, a convent in Hampstead and the suburbs of north London.
-This involved a lot of walking.
-Before that I read for the BPhil in Philosophy at Wadham College, Oxford, where I wrote a thesis about ‘the anxiety of alternatives’ and conceptual relativism with Prof A.W Moore.
-Before that I lived in a small village called Ξηρό Χωριό where I read lots of Nikos Kazantzakis and drank raki.
-And before that I studied at the University of Kent in Canterbury, graduating with a triple-prized first in philosophy, having spent a year as an exchange student at the Université Paris IV – la Sorbonne.
+Before that I read for the BPhil in Philosophy at Wadham College, Oxford, where I wrote a thesis about ‘the anxiety of alternatives’ and relativism with Prof A.W.
+Moore.
+Before that I lived in a small village in Crete and studied at the University of Kent in Canterbury, having spent a year as an exchange student at the Université Paris IV – la Sorbonne.

 Some of the writers I love most are: Amos Oz, Vassily Grossman, Nikos Kazantzakis, Ursula le Guin, John Berger, Milan Kundera, Zadie Smith, Isaac Babel, W.G Sebald.
 Musically I like Psarantonis, Emahoy Tsegué-Maryam Guèbrou, Debussy, Mulatu Astatke, Kendrick Lamar, Zohar Argov.
 My favourite places in the world are Mull, Ein Gedi and Sfakia, where the above photograph was taken.